What information the consignment note must contain, who has to complete each part and when it has to be completed.

 - round number ‘XXXXXXXXXXXXXXX’ is any alphanumeric code identifying the collection round, up to a maximum of 15 characters (it may contain a ‘/’ or ‘-‘, but must not contain a space).
 You must agree this number with the consignee to ensure it is unique to them

 - collection number ‘YY’ is a numeric code of 1 or 2 digits that identifies the order of collection within the round.
 The first premises from which waste is collected is ‘01’ or ‘1’, the second ‘02’ or ‘2’ and so on

 A reduced charge is made to consignees for receipt of multiple collections.

-The consignor (producer or holder) must be present when the waste is collected by the carrier.
-They consignor must confirm that the information the producer or holder entered into Parts A and B, and the carrier entered into Part C is correct.
+- to confirm that the information the producer or holder entered into parts A and B, and the carrier entered into part C is correct

 Part D: consignor’s certificate – information you must confirm